 Select your city below and complete our 60-second webform to get connected with an agent:

 Working as an Apartment Locator, commission, and hiring

 Are you hiring?
 What’s it like to work as an Apartment Locator?
 What to expect in a commission-only position/how to be successful?
 How long does it take to become a locator?

-A blog cannot possibly convey the enthusiasm radiating from all three Market Leaders during the live session when asked if they were hiring.
-At present, hiring is one of our company’s main priorities, because in order to provide a superior experience while helping our increasing number of clients find apartments, we need more good people to join our team.
-The Chicago sales team has goals of doubling by the end of the year, we’re always hiring in Nashville in an attempt to keep up with the city’s continuous development, and the needs in Fort Worth have far exceeded the initial number of agents we planned for when it began operating independently from the Dallas market.
+A blog cannot possibly convey the enthusiasm radiating from the Market Leaders during the live session when asked if they were hiring.
+At present, hiring is one of our company’s main priorities, because, in order to provide a superior experience while helping our increasing number of clients find apartments, we need more good people to join our team.
+The Chicago sales team has goals of doubling by the end of the year, and the needs in Fort Worth have far exceeded the initial number of agents we planned for when it began operating independently from the Dallas market.
 So yeah, we’re hiring.
 Truthfully, we can’t hire fast enough!

 The intimidation that comes along with becoming an Apartment Locator and working for 100% commission was mentioned multiple times throughout the Q&A. Noel shared her belief that in order to be an apartment locator (especially in Chicago), one needs confidence.
 In response to someone mentioning the jump to a commission only position she touched on the ramp-up period of beginning a career in real estate and continued by sharing her thoughts on what makes someone successful in the role, “If you’re confident, have market knowledge, show up to work excited to learn more about your city, and you treat your clients with kindness, you’ll be successful.”